kallakata/k8s_cli/README.md

-# A Kubernetes CLI to parse Pods, Nodes, Namespaces and metadata
+# A Kubernetes CLI parser with pretty output

 A full fledged Kubernetes CLI.
 As of now, it can parse pods, namespaces, clusters and metadata.
 More features TBD.